 The only one who has this longing.
 This heartache.
 This void.
 This struggle.
-This inability.
-This sometimes anger.

-The only one with empty arms…
+The only one with empty arms.

-And a bedroom that should be a nursery…
+And a bedroom that should be a nursery.

-The only one who can’t join in on the conversations of motherhood…
+The only one who can’t join in on the conversations of motherhood.

 You are the only one who can’t just look at her husband and “BAM” she gets pregnant…

 The one lesson I continue to learn while on this journey is that we don’t know another person’s story or the struggles they are currently facing.
 I don’t know the barriers they had to bust through or the mountains they had to climb.
-And so I can’t be so quick to compare and judge, or so swift to believe the lie that I am the only one hurting.
+And so I can’t be so quick to compare and judge or so swift to believe the lie that I am the only one hurting.
 Left out.
 Because the fact is I am 1 in 8.
 The lady sitting beside is 1 in 8.
 And many of the families surrounding me?
 They could also be 1 in 8.

 Together we are 1 in 8.
-And together we will overcome.
+And together, we will overcome.

-I would love to get connected with you on a more personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on Facebook, or come follow me on Instagram @waitingforbabybird.
+I would love to connect with you personally, so if you liked this post, pass it on; then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!

 If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
 There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
 So what are you waiting for?
 Find us here!